FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

     - removed `getCurrentSlide` method, use `currentSlide` property directly instead
     - removed `getMaxSlides` method, use `maxSlides` property directly instead
 - [Polymer 3](https://www.polymer-project.org/3.0/docs/devguide/feature-overview) related breaking changes:
     - Polymer shady DOM was removed, because it is not necessary anymore.
-In cases you used something like `Polymer.dom(HTMLElement).innerHTML = ...` you now have to use the native DOM API directly like `HTMLElement.innerHTML = ...`
+In case you used something like `Polymer.dom(HTMLElement).innerHTML = ...` you now have to use the native DOM API directly like `HTMLElement.innerHTML = ...`
     - Polymer 1 did remove `unresolved` attribute of `body`-tag automatically.
 Polymer 3 does not.
-    If you depend on the old behaviour you can retain it with the following code:
+    If you depend on the old behaviour, you can retain it with the following code:
         ```js
         function resolve() {
           document.body.removeAttribute('unresolved');